kaufmannb/PDF-Extractor/README.md

 2. The application GUI will appear.

-3. Click the "Browse Input Folder" button to select the folder containing the PDF reports to analyze.
+3. Click the "Browse Input Folder" button to select the folder containing the PDF files to analyze.

 4. Click the "Browse Output Folder" button to choose the folder where the final Excel file will be saved.